alexmaddock/skyscanner-csharp-selenium/README.md

 ## N.B.

+Please refer to this [repo](https://github.com/alexmaddock/selenium-csharp-tests) for a running test sample.

-Skyscanner has bot detection in place.
-This project is WIP and needs to implement the following first to get consistent runs.
+Skyscanner has bot detection in place that makes its performance intermittent.
+This project is WIP and needs to implement the following first to get consistent runs and avoid bot detection.

 [C# UndetectedChromeDriver](https://github.com/fysh711426/UndetectedChromeDriver)

 ## Installation Instructions

 `dotnet new nunit`

 `dotnet add package Selenium.WebDriver`

 ## Running Testcases
 dotnet test

 ## Helpful Links